Conmaicne Dúin Móir: Territory

 Knox stated the tuath comprised the barony of Dunmore, part of Ballymoe, and at least Belclare parish.
 However O'Donovan says the territory comprised only the barony of Dunmore.

 Conmaicne Dunmore was centred about the present town of Dunmore, County Galway (burnt in 1249, 1284, and 1315, and walled in 1280), which is bounded by rising land in the north, and bogland east and west.
 Moated sites were situated some distance to the south and west of Dunmore, at Darrary North, Carrow-munniagh, and south-west at Doonbally.
 A possible deserted village was located south-west at Castletown.
 Settlement was seemingly concentrated in the south-east part of Cenel Dhubhain.

 Septs

-From 800 AD the Ui Briuin Ai were the dominant tribe of Connaught, settling clans ('the Silmurray') in various tuaths, including among the Conmaicne Dunmore.
+From 800 AD the Uí Briúin Aí were the dominant tribe of Connaught, settling clans ('the Silmurray') in various tuaths, including among the Conmaicne Dunmore.
 The Castle of Dunmore in Conmaicne Cinel Dubhain, was later called Dun Mor Fheorais.